-If a child is not collected within half an hour of the agreed collection time, we will call the contact numbers for the parent or carers.
-Where reasonably possible the School will hold more than one emergency contact number for each pupil.
-If there is no answer, the the Teacher / Duty Staff will begin to call the emergency numbers for this child.
-During this time, the child will be safely looked after.
-If I there is no response from the parents' or carers' contact numbers or the emergency numbers within one hour period / when the premises are closing, the Headmistress will contact the Kent Safeguarding Children Multi-Agency Partnership Out of Hours Services on 03000 41 91 91 or the police.
-They will make emergency arrangements for the child and will arrange for a visit to be made to the child's house and will check with the Police.
+Head of Nursery and Pre-School/ Head of Early Years will begin to call the emergency numbers for this child.
+During this time, the child will be safely looked after by the School within the Nursery/Pre-School or in Wraparound Care.
+If there is no response from the parents' or carers' contact numbers or the emergency numbers within one hour period / when the premises are closing (6.15pm), the duty Head of Nursery and Pre-School/ Head of Early Years will contact the Kent Safeguarding Children Multi-Agency Partnership Out of Hours Services on 03000 41 91 91 or the police.
+Social Care will make emergency arrangements for the child and will arrange for a visit to be made to the child's house and will check with the Police.
 The School will make a full written report of the incident.

-The School will look after the child safely throughout the time that they remain under our care, until such a time as the child has been collected by a parent, guardian or carer, or until appropriate, alternative care arrangements have been made with Social Care and/or the Police in order to prioritise the child's safety.
+The School will look after the child safely throughout the time that they remain under the School's care, until such a time as they have been collected by a parent, guardian or carer, or until appropriate alternative care arrangements have been made with Social Care and/or the Police in order to prioritise the child's safety.
 The School's DSL will keep a record of incidents where parents/carers do not collect a child from school or are late for no explained or good reason, or where there are repeated incidents.
-If any concerns about the child's safety and welfare result, these will be dealt with in accordance with the School's Safeguarding (Child Protection) Policy and procedures.
+If any concerns about the child's safety and welfare result, these will be dealt with in accordance with the School's Safeguarding Child Protection Policy and procedures.